UFO-Tech/DoctrineBehaviors/README.md

 # Doctrine Behaviors

+This is fork for symfony 7 from knplabs/doctrine-behaviors

 This PHP library is a collection of traits and interfaces that add behaviors to Doctrine entities and repositories.

 It currently handles: